 The BBC estimates that there are about 700,000 young carers in the UK.
-Being a young carer often means looking after a family member who is ill or helping them by looking after the other members of the family while they can’t.
+Being a young carer often means looking after a family member who is ill, or helping them by looking after the other members of the family while they can’t.

 Young carers often do more chores than other children would.
-On top of providing emotional support to the person they are caring for they may also have to learn how to nurse them or look after their personal needs like bathing and dressing.
+On top of providing emotional support to the person they are caring for, they may also have to learn how to nurse them or look after their personal needs like bathing and dressing.

 It can be hard work being a young carer.
 Sometimes other children don’t understand your responsibilities and you have less free time than others.

-- Stressed by too much responsibility
+- feeling stressed by too much responsibility

-- Physically tired
+- feeling physically tired

-- Worried about your relative’s health
+- feeling worried about your relative’s health

-- Coping with other people’s mood
+- struggling to cope with other people’s mood

-- Missing school
+- missing school

-- Feeling embarrassed about your situation
+- feeling embarrassed about your situation

-- Being bullied
+- being bullied

-- Low self-esteem, anxiety, anger or guilt
+- experiencing low self-esteem, anxiety, anger or guilt